hipster-philology/pyrrha/README.md

 # Credits

 This software is built as an addition to the tagger Pie by Enrique Manjavacas (@emanjavacas) and Mike Kestemont (@mikekestemont) [![DOI](https://zenodo.org/badge/131014015.svg)](https://zenodo.org/badge/latestdoi/131014015)
+It can connect to lemmatization service like [Deucalion](https://github.com/chartes/deucalion-chartes).

 ## Demo
 ![Pandora Post-Correction Editor](./demo.gif)